Frequently Asked Questions

 How can hospitals or research institutions partner with Hapchot?

-Hospitals and research institutions interested in collaborating on AI4Deep development or participating in validation studies can contact Hapchot through the website contact form.
+Hospitals and research institutions interested in collaborating on Hapchot development or participating in validation studies can contact Hapchot through the website contact form.
 We welcome partnerships with interventional radiology, oncology and urology departments, oncology centers, and medical research institutions interested in advancing tumor ablation technology.

-Is AI4Deep available for research collaborations?
+Is Hapchot available for research collaborations?

 What is the timeline for availability and commercial launch?